SummerSlam (1997): Steve Austin incident

-The event is perhaps best remembered for the WWF Intercontinental Championship match between Owen Hart, and Stone Cold Steve Austin that featured Hart delivering a botched piledriver that legitimately injured Austin's neck, and temporarily paralyzed him, leaving him with many years of neck issues, and potentially derailing the WWF's momentum in the Monday Night War during a time when the WWF could ill afford to lose any more ground to World Championship Wrestling.
+The event is perhaps best remembered for the WWF Intercontinental Championship match between Owen Hart, and "Stone Cold" Steve Austin that featured Hart delivering a botched piledriver that legitimately injured Austin's neck, and temporarily paralyzed him, leaving him with many years of neck issues, and potentially derailing the WWF's momentum in the Monday Night War during a time when the WWF could not afford to lose any more ground to World Championship Wrestling.

 In his audiobook autobiography, Austin revealed that he and Hart were planning on the spots in the match when Austin (who was booked to win the match and the title) suggested to Hart about performing a piledriver as a false finish, under the condition that it was the knee-drop Tombstone piledriver variant used by The Undertaker as opposed to the more common sitout variant.
 Hart said he was more comfortable performing the latter variant but assured Austin that he would not hurt him.
 Coming off a critically acclaimed feud with Hart's brother Bret Hart (who gained a reputation for not injuring opponents), Austin obliged.

 However, at the planned spot Hart was unable to protect Austin's head, leading to Austin breaking his neck and temporarily suffering paralysis.
 Austin informed referee Earl Hebner that he could not move and that Hart should not touch him.
 Once Hebner informed Hart, he started buying time for Austin to recover by taunting the crowd that Austin was about to "kiss his ass" (per the pre-match stipulation if Austin did not win the title) until Austin had recovered enough to perform a very weak roll-up to end the match early and with the scheduled finish of Austin winning the Intercontinental Championship, with the "kiss my ass" stipulation being nullified.